Adamderbel/Medvault/README.md

 ### **Enhanced Wallet Integration**
 - **Individual Lace Wallets** - Each doctor and patient should have their own Lace wallet
-- **Hardware Wallet Integration** - Support for Ledger and other hardware wallets

 ### **AI-Powered Features**
 - **Medical Chatbot** - AI assistant to help patients understand their medical records
 - **Doctor Matching** - AI algorithm to match patients with the most suitable doctors based on medical history and specialization

 ### **Advanced Privacy Features**
 - **Zero-Knowledge Proofs** - Enhanced privacy with ZK-SNARKs for medical data verification